 - Soft crumb texture.

 - No special “scone” baking dish needed, just a flat baking sheet!

-Fresh lemons.
+- Fresh lemons.
 You’ll use both the grated peel of the lemon and the freshly squeezed juice in this recipe.
 Use our guide on how to zest a lemon for best tips and tricks.

 STEP 1.
 Make the dough

 Combine the dry ingredients for the scones in a large mixing bowl.
 Use a pastry cutter to cut cold butter into the flour mixture.

 Stir in the lemon juice, extract and peel, along with heavy cream and an egg.

 STEP 2.
 Knead and shape

 Knead the dough on a floured surface until it comes together, about 1 minute.
 It will be sticky.